World Darts Championship prize money: How much will winner earn at Ally Pally?

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The PDC World Darts Championship is in full flow as we return from the Christmas break, with plenty of shocks and show-stopping moments already captivating fans at Alexandra Palace.
+The PDC World Darts Championship has delivered plenty of shocks and show-stopping moments captivating fans at Alexandra Palace over the festive period.

-Luke Littler is the favourite to win the title in January, and will not have to face last year’s winner Luke Humphries after the defending champion was beaten by two-time winner Peter Wright in the last-16.
+Luke Littler is the favourite to win the title in January, and saw his chances boosted earlier in the tournament after last year’s winner Luke Humphries was beaten by two-time winner Peter Wright in the last-16.

 Meanwhile, two-time champion Gary Anderson and 2023 winner Michael Smith were among the upsets as both crashed out in the opening rounds.